Trance (comics): Powers and abilities

-Trance has the power of astral projection and as her code name suggests, she goes into some kind of altered state of consciousness or somehow otherwise nullifies her body in order to release her astral self.
-This observation was further affirmed when she asked Emma Frost if she could leave her body outside the danger room during an exercise.
+Trance has the power of astral projection and as her code name suggests, she goes into some kind of altered state of consciousness or somehow otherwise nullifies her body to release her astral self.
+This observation was further affirmed when she asked Emma Frost if she could leave her body outside the Danger Room during an exercise.
 Her astral form is capable of flight and can pass through magic barriers.
 Her astral form was able to physically punch Moonstone's intangible form.
 Trance's astral form is additionally able to project destructive energy.
 When hit with tasers by H.A.M.M.E.R. agents during X-Men: Legacy #226 in the middle of entering her trance state, her powers flare out of control, disrupting Ariel's attempt to teleport her to safety.
 She also creates arcing energy surges that stun soldiers and even bend nearby metal and concrete.
 According to Danger and Rogue, this appears to be a new part of her power which she has not learned to control.

-She can also perceive auras and energy patterns that are invisible to the naked human eye such as the emotional state of others from their auras, heat signatures and energy patterns in the air.
-Doctor Nemesis further speculates that Trance's powers seem to react to spatial warps and energy fields; however, he doesn't know if this is a permanent or a temporary development.
+She can also perceive auras and energy patterns that are invisible to the naked human eye, such as heat signatures and energy patterns.
+Doctor Nemesis further speculates that Trance's powers seem to react to spatial warps and energy fields; however, he does not know if this is a permanent or a temporary development.